by eric on February 10th, 2007 in: WordPress

 Following are three Apache-based distributions that aim to make it easier for server rookies to install, configure and run web server software on local computers.

-The long-awaited Wordpress 2.1 has just been released and is brimming with improvements.
+The long-awaited WordPress 2.1 has just been released and is brimming with improvements.

-If you haven’t heard, Wordpress is one of the coolest blogging platforms available.
+If you haven’t heard, WordPress is one of the coolest blogging platforms available.
 It’s easy to install, even easier to use, and quite simple to customize with a little knowledge of CSS, HTML and (for the adventurous) some basic PHP.